amir20/dozzle/docs/guide/authentication.md

 - `Remote-User` to map to the username e.g. `johndoe`
 - `Remote-Email` to map to the user's email address.
 This email is also used to find the right [Gravatar](https://gravatar.com/) for the user.
 - `Remote-Name` to be a display name like `John Doe`
+- `Remote-Filter` to be a comma-separated list of filters allowed for user.

 ### Setting up Dozzle with Authelia